NixOS/nix.dev/source/contributing/how-to-contribute.md

 :::{note}
 For asking general questions about the code or how to do things, please use our [community communication platforms](https://nixos.org/community)

-To state techincal problems and propose solutions, open GitHub issues and close them when the problem is resolved or invalidated.
+To state technical problems and propose solutions, open GitHub issues and close them when the problem is resolved or invalidated.
 :::

 We can only fix issues that we know of, so please report any issue you encounter.